UKPLab/naacl2019-does-my-rebuttal-matter/README.md

 python3 getMostFrequent.py accepted.txt rejected.txt 100 2

 ```
 This returns the 100 most unusual bigrams of `accepted.txt` relative to `rejected.txt`.
 The two input files are plain text files with words separated by white space.
-Each document in `accepted.txt' and `rejected.txt' should end with a newline of "<--EOD-->".
+Each document in `accepted.txt` and `rejected.txt` should end with a newline of "<--EOD-->".